Vladi Gubler

 Now when we create a task and specify a user, it will fetch the phone number automatically.

-Switch to Action Settings tab, this is where we actually configure our connection to Twilio, our SMS service provider.
+Switch to Action tab, this is where we actually configure our connection to Twilio, our SMS service provider.

-• Change Service type from SOAP to REST
+• Change Application type to Twilio

 • Add property mappings: